pkourdis/gateplugin-SUTime/README.md

 `inputASName`: No usage (future releases).

-`outputASName`: Name of the annotation set to write the TIMEX3 annotations.
+`outputASName`: Name of the annotation set to write the TIMEX3 annotations (default value "SUTime").

 `referenceDate`: A date set by the user as reference for normalizing temporal expressions.
 Permissible values are: